 In this post, I will share some ideas related to image annotation that I accumulated during my PhD research.
 Specifically, I will discuss the current state-of-the-art annotation methods, their trends, and future directions.
-Finally, I will briefly talk about the annotation software we are building and give a little preview about our company — SuperAnnotate.
+Finally, I will briefly talk about the annotation tool we are building and give a little preview about our company — SuperAnnotate.

 - Introduction to Image Annotation